 Ambient lighting is used to illuminate your entire room.
 It should offer a comfortable, evenly dispersed glow without being overpowering in its brightness.
-Ambient lighting generally begins with a lighting source in the center of the room that you can then use to evenly space your recessed lighting around.
+Ambient lighting generally begins with a lighting source in the center of the room that you can then use to evenly space your lighting around.

 2. Accent Lighting

 Accent lighting can be used to highlight a specific item or wall.
 For example, you might want accent lighting to illuminate that gorgeous piece of abstract expressionist fine art you recently purchased with a wall-wash of light.

 Task lighting is used in areas where you work so that you can reduce eye strain.
 For example, you might want to install recessed lights under your kitchen cabinets or under a decorative stove hood.
 After all, you want to be able to fully see what you’re doing as you prep that balsamic-tinged chicken caprese dish.

 Dust Off Those Artistic Talents and Sketch the Room

 Once you fully understand the goal of the recessed lighting, it’s time to start sketching out the room and the rough layout on paper.
 No abstract expressionism here though, please.

 This sketch will serve as a rough guide for you.
 Use graph paper to make your sketch more accurate, and be sure to take measurements with your trusty measuring tape.
 Then, use a scale on your graph paper so that you understand the actual dimensions.